jonstokes/irongrid/README.md

 Finally, the PushProductLinksWorker clears out the link set by creating new stretched.io sessions for all of the links in it and pushing those sessions back to the session queue.
-At this point, all of the sessions in the session queue will be (ideally) be product pages, so now the listings phase begins.
+At this point, all of the sessions in the session queue will (ideally) be product pages, so now the listings phase begins.

 ### Listings Phase